 For years, coaching has been regarded as a useful strategy for individual and organizational development.
 Unfortunately, most organizations struggle with getting their managers to adopt and use coaching behaviors.
 In order to further understand the impact of leader coaching behaviors, the researchers at The Ken Blanchard Companies® embarked on a study to identify the correlations between leader coaching behaviors and the resulting correlation between trust, affect or emotion, and work intentions of their followers.
 This paper finds that coaching is a powerful managerial tool.

-In this recorded webinar, learn the three top attributes of coach-like managers and how they can help to im...
+Learn the three top attributes of coach-like managers and how they can help to improve performance across a...

 Train leaders that don't just manage their people, they coachView Program

 When people don’t get the coaching they need they flounder, disengage, and miss out on valuable development.